csh11/MyPyScripts/README.md

-This script automates the installation of epel packages on centos/RHEL 4,5,6
+This is a collection of my python scripts